KeithFabre/analytica-process/README.md

 #### API

-The API consists in two routes: one for determining the age of a person in a certain day and anothr to fetch information about an artist's latest album.
+The API consists in two routes: one for determining the age of a person in a certain day and another to fetch information about an artist's latest album.

 #### Data Analysis